Skip to main content

 This also reinforces something I feel like we need to establish very early on in this argument: if you spend just five minutes fact-checking the criticisms thrown at Disney princesses, you quickly find that the princess characters have to answer for a lot of crap that they didn’t actually do.
 We talked earlier this year about how Ariel, for example, is held responsible for “changing herself to please her man,” which completely distorts the context in which Ariel decides to become human.
 Rescuing Eric from drowning (itself a plotpoint often buried in the discourse) was a catalyst for Ariel cashing in on a dream she’d held on to for a long time.
 That’s not something you’d catch onto if you engage only with seashell stickers.

-But at the same time, I don’t think it marks some sign of arrested development if you’re buying Beauty and the Beast mugs into your forties.
+But by the same token, I also don’t think it marks some sign of arrested development if you’re buying Beauty and the Beast mugs into your forties.
 The “Disney Princess” brand is just one of many avenues in this nostalgia-laden capitalist ecosystem that we’re all called to walk through, and I think there are a lot of ways to do this responsibly.
 We could just as easily be having this discussion about "Harry Potter" or "Lord of the Rings."

 To that, I also think that if critics are going to earnestly interrogate the function of the brand in this ecosystem, they themselves have a responsibility to consider the franchise in its totality.
 They have to be willing to look at something like Snow White and the Seven Dwarfs, one of like seven movies in the history of cinema that we can actually say changed the artform, and see more than just a shelf full of dress-up dolls.